Table of contents

 - Scene will be added and configuration screen will be displayed allowing to change the scene’s settings.

 Room – change room the device is assigned to

-Run Scene – scene may start automatically (after meeting specified condition), manually (afer clicking in the interface) or may be disabled
+Run Scene – scene may start automatically (after meeting specified condition), manually (afer clicking in the interface or running it from another scene/VD) or may be disabled

 Start when Home Center 2 starts – scene will run at Home Center startup